3lsy/transcendence/docs/README.md

 - Communication via shared `transcendence-network`.
 - Independent deployment and scaling, monitored individually.

-This image from Prometheus showing the microservices and exporters being monitored :
+This image is from Prometheus showing the microservices and exporters being monitored :

 ![Prometheus-Microservices-Exporters](services-screenshots/prometheus/Prometheus-Microservices-Exporters.png)